 Why natives?
 Our local vegetation evolved with insects, birds, and other animals to create complex food webs.
 Wildlife consumes fruits, nuts, and seeds for sustenance, while helping to propagate the regional vegetation.
 Native plants, especially some tree species like oaks, are also host to a large variety of insects, which in turn are eaten by birds and other animals.
 Young nestlings, in particular, must consume large numbers of insects in their first weeks of life.

-- New Hope Audubon Society: Selected bird-friendly native plants for Piedmont NC
+New Hope Audubon recommended native plants for the Piedmont

 - North Carolina Audubon: Bird-Friendly Native Plants

 - National Audubon: National Audubon’s Plants for Birds program

 - North Carolina Botanical Garden: Plant Resources for Gardeners

 - NC State Extension Service: North Carolina Extension Gardener Plant Toolbox and Wildlife Friendly Landscapes